Regional 2 North Midlands: League table

+Green background is the promotion place.
+Pink background are the relegation places.
+Updated: 25 October 2025 Source:

 2023–24

 Participating teams and locations

 Departing were Leek, promoted to Regional 1 North West.
 Belgrave (11th) and Nuneaton Old Edwardians (12th) were relegated.
 Also leaving the league were Moseley Oak and Silhillians who went on a level transfer to Regional 2 West Midlands as did Leicester Forest and Oadby Wyggestonians to Regional 2 East Midlands.

 Joining were Lichfield, relegated from Regional 1 Midlands together with Paviors and West Bridgford, both relegated from Regional 1 North East (12th).
 Coming up were Tamworth promoted from Counties 1 Midlands West (North) as runners-up (Luctonians 2XV finished top but owing to league regulations were not permitted to be promoted to Level 6) and Mellish promoted from Counties 1 Midlands East (North) as runner-up (Hinckley Staghounds (2XV) finished top but were similarly not permitted to be promoted).
 The league was completed by Wolverhampton and Walsall both on a level transfer from Regional 2 East Midlands.